replicatedhq/replicated-field-labs/instruqt/rapid-development-with-replicated/03-deploy-application/assignment.md

 To access the Admin Console, click on the **Admin Console** tab.
 This should open a browser set to the Admin Console log in page.
 Use the password you set during the install in the previous challenge.

-If you need to reset the password, head over to the **K3S-VM** and run the [reset-password](https://docs.replicated.com/reference/kots-cli-reset-password) command.
-By the default, the namespace is the application slug, which is in the format of `sample-app-$INSTRUQT_PARTICIPANT_ID`.
+If you need to reset the password, head over to the **Cluster** and run the [reset-password](https://docs.replicated.com/reference/kots-cli-reset-password) command.
+By the default, the namespace is the application slug, which is in the format of `sample-app-[PARTICIPANT_ID]`.

 Once logged in, upload the license file we downloaded in the previous challenge.